kent-map/dickens/docs/mobile-landscapes.md

   <img src="images/CDMamieKatie.jpg" style="width:100%; max-width:600px; box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19); border:1px solid #aaa;" >
   <p style="padding-top:12px; font-size:1.2em;"></p>
 </div>

+Oh come on, you didn't think we - two respectable middle-aged people in broad daylight?
+We looked through the gate, was what we did.
+There were shadows on the lawn.
+And then we turned and like David Copperfield before us, made our way back towards the [Dover Road](/david-copperfield-dover-road)

 ## Conclusion: in which we justify all this gadding about by insisting that it was serious work.